 When it comes to hot weather, Italian meringue buttercream holds up better than German buttercream, Swiss buttercream, Russian buttercream, Ermine frosting, or even American buttercream.
 Since the meringue gets cooked to such a high temperature, it makes the buttercream more stable.

 Now, keep in mind, this is buttercream.
 Heavy emphasis on the word butter.
-Butter gets pretty soft at 80°F and starts to melt at 90°F. If you plan to use this buttercream in extremely hot weather, do not leave it outside for more than 1 or 2 hours, and do not leave it in direct sunlight.
+Butter gets pretty soft at 80°F and starts to melt at 90°F. If you plan to use this buttercream in extremely hot weather, do not leave it outside for more than 1 hour, and do not leave it in direct sunlight.

 The most stable buttercream you can make for hot weather will have shortening in the recipe.
 The sad fact about using shortening in your buttercream is that it affects the flavor (and not in a good way).
 If the weather is extremely hot, I have some tips to help your buttercream hold up (without using shortening).